Leap-Internal-Program/project-chore-console-app/project-console-app-adding-chores-to-database.md

 #  Chore Console Application

 ## Summary
-Build a console application that stores chores in SQL database.
+Build a console application that stores chores in a SQL database.

 ## Estimated time
 Estimated time is five to seven hours.